 My parents’ perspective: to do so would produce kids with swelled heads, which as everybody knew back then, would be the worst possible fate for any child.

-My own perspective: pasting on that pleasant happy face smile and “can-do attitude” – no matter what! – may have served me well as a self-preservation strategy rather than being the result of having my self-esteem bolstered as a child.
+My own perspective: pasting on that pleasant happy face smile and my own “can-do attitude” – no matter what! – may have served me well as a self-preservation strategy rather than being the result of having my self-esteem bolstered as a child.

 “Underneath those feelings of anxiety, depression, and grief, if you do allow them to come out, you can find the truly positive ways of living in relationship with all of your feelings.”